sheddyranking/Extract_load-Flat-files-using-SSIS/README.md

 # Extract-and-Load-Flat-files-using-SQL-Server-Integration-Services

-In this project Mutilple flat files where extracted from one source and loaded into SSMS Database tabele using sql Server Integration Services.
+In this project Mutilple flat files where extracted from one source and loaded into SSMS Database tabele using sql Server Integration Services. the flat files had the following columns  `CustomerID`,`FristName`,`LastName` `City`,`Counttry`.
+A user variable was create to hold the fiees in the flat files coneection manager.

 A drived Column was added to generate Extra information about the source files in the database table such as the dateTime as well as the files Path.